Growth of water kefir grains in different seasons

 Water Kefir brewing in different seasons

 During the summer season, kefir ferments rapidly.
 The warm temperature facilitates the rapid growth of kefir.
-In striking contrast, during the fall and spring, the development of kefir grains is very inconsistent.
-The inconsistency in the evolution of water kefir grains is also noticed in extremes of temperature, such as a sweltering hot afternoon or a cold night.
+In striking contrast, the development of kefir grains is inconsistent during the fall and spring.
+The inconsistency in the evolution of water kefir grains is also noticed in extremes of temperature, such as a sweltering hot afternoon or a chilly night.
 Although the development of kefir grains slows down in winter, they can still ferment at frigid temperatures.

 Water kefir grains keep changing their shape and taste.
 Therefore, it is a little challenging to work with water kefir grains.
-You have to wait for the water kefir to show average growth patiently.
+You must wait patiently for the water kefir to show average growth.
 Sometimes, the development of water kefir grains lags for a few weeks, then the growth becomes routine, and after that, it suddenly shows 100-400 % growth.

-Water kefir grains grow better during the winter season when mixed with more uncomplicated sugars such as white sugar with molasses.
-During the summer season, water kefir grains prefer slower digesting sugars for proper growth.
-You may find some difficulty in handling water kefir grains during the winter season.
-If you can find a warm spot in winter, then keep the kefir grains there.
+Water kefir grains grow better during winter when mixed with more uncomplicated sugars, such as white sugar with molasses.
+During the summer, water kefir grains prefer slower digesting sugars for proper growth.
+You may have difficulty handling water kefir grains during the winter season.
+Keep the kefir grains there if you can find a warm spot in winter.
 However, it would help if you did not expose the kefir grains to sunlight as the UV rays can kill the bacteria.